 German cockroach droppings appear as tiny black dots around the kitchen or in the corners of rooms, similar to small peppercorns.
-This is one of the most visible signs of roaches in an apartment, home or business.
+This is one of the most visible signs of roaches in an apartment or home.
 If you begin to see droppings on the floor, it’s time to take measures to stop the infestation.
-Don’t wait—call Aptive Environmental right away to start a customized cockroach control system.
+Don’t wait—call Aptive Environmental right away to start a cockroach control plan.

 German cockroaches’ wide-ranging diets make them difficult to kill once they’ve entered a building.
 This is why it’s so important to use good cleaning habits to avoid attracting them in the first place.

 German cockroaches’ ideal shelter is warm and humid, so keeping your environment well-ventilated and cool can make it less attractive to these pests.
 Garbage, especially food waste, draws them more strongly than anything else.
 They’ll also eat pet food that’s left out overnight.

 Leaking pipes or faucets can provide accessible sources of water, attracting roaches to plumbing within walls or in the bathroom.
 This makes basements and laundry rooms common cockroach habitats, too.

 Cockroaches’ adaptable diet and ability to escape quickly make them difficult to get rid of without the help of a pest expert.
 Prevention is the best way to ensure that German cockroaches don’t start living in your home.
 Follow these tips to keep them out and away from your property:

 Change your garbage bags frequently and keep them away from your house until pickup day.